 5 Reasons Why We Don’t Wear It Out

-1. We Just Want Something New–Newness is fun even if the newness comes from a previously owned item.
+1. We Want Something New–Newness is fun even if the newness comes from a previously owned item.
 Why?
-Well your new item shines with no defects.
+Well, your new item shines with no defects.
 It smells good.
 The article brings the possibility of lots of enjoyment.
-It is just like Christmas, but you, the purchaser have control over your present; and yes, if you want, you can celebrate Christmas by yourself all year round!
+It is just like Christmas, but you, the purchaser, have control over your present, and yes, if you want, you can celebrate Christmas by yourself all year round!
 New makes you feel happy, and who doesn’t want happiness.
-(And those people in those ads–they sure look happy 🙂
+And those people in those ads–they sure look happy 🙂

-2. We Get Addicted to Shopping–According to www.healthline.com , “Shopping addiction also known as compulsive buying disorder, or compulsive shopping, affects about 18 million adults in the United States.
+2. We Get Addicted to Shopping–According to www.healthline.com, “Shopping addiction also known as compulsive buying disorder, or compulsive shopping, affects about 18 million adults in the United States.
 It’s described as the compulsion to spend money, regardless of need or financial means.
 Little is known about this addiction.”
-They do know, however, that someone with this challenge gets the same rush or high from purchases as someone on drugs, and the brain will try to recreate that rush again and again.
+However, they know that someone with this challenge gets the same rush or high from purchases as someone on drugs, and the brain will try to recreate that rush again and again.
 If you know of someone in credit card debt, check www.consumer.ftc.gov for “Credit Repair: How to Help Yourself.”

-3. We Are Sucked in by Advertising–When I was a penny-pinching High School English teacher in Vermont, I was asked to do an ad for skim milk for Palmers Dairy.
-So for $25 in 1974, I scammed a lot of people with my white milk mustache which later was picked up in print by a lot of famous folk.
+3. We Are Sucked in by Advertising–When I was a penny-pinching High School English teacher in Vermont, I was asked to do an ad for skim milk for Palmer's Dairy.
+So for $25 in 1974, I scammed many people with my white milk mustache, which was later picked up in print by many famous folks.
 I was completely allergic to milk, but the $25 looked like a worthwhile exchange.
-Thus for about three years, my milk ad played on local TV, and I never drank milk again.
+Thus for about three years, my milk ad played on local TV, and I never drank milk again till lactose-free milk was developed.
 Was I deceptive?
-Of course, but thus is the nature of advertising.
+Of course, but this is the nature of advertising.

 4. We are Trying to Impress Others–“Look at what I have that’s new?
 See you aren’t the only one who can afford it, and I deserve it as much as you!” ( unspoken thoughts)

 5. We Don’t Explore What We Already Own–Case in point.
-I sent my husband out to buy mayonnaise today which I had worn out–zero left in jar.
-What I failed to do was open my cabinet and spot the brand new jar overhead.
+I sent my husband out to buy mayonnaise today because zero was left in the jar.
+I failed to open my cabinet and spot the brand new jar overhead.
 Or maybe I want a new winter hat because my present one is too airy and lets the wind blow through.
 Could I wear a polka dot bandana under my present chapeau and achieve the same warmth as a new hat?
 Of course.
-I just need to explore what I already possess and figure out multiple uses.
+I need to explore what I already possess and figure out multiple uses.

 What To Do With Things That Are Worn Out?

-If you need repair of other merchandise, check the owner’s manuals or better yet look on line for how to repair just about anything.
-My husband has now renovated two homes which were in an awful state of disrepair by solely researching on the Internet.
+If you need repair of other merchandise, check the owner’s manuals or, better yet, look online for how to repair just about anything.
+My husband has now renovated two homes in an awful state of disrepair by solely researching the Internet.

-Jesus was a master in wearing it out and living lean.
+Jesus was a master of wearing it out and living lean.
 Remember when He sent his disciples out to minister?
 He told them to take nothing but what they were wearing.
 And how do you wear out five loaves of bread and two fish?
-You feed five to seven thousand people as He did and still have leftovers.
+You feed five to seven thousand people as Christ did and still have leftovers.
 (Matthew 10 and 14.)
 And we know as Saint Paul stated in Philippians 4:9, “And my God will fully satisfy every need of yours according to His riches in glory in Christ Jesus.”
 God will meet our needs, period.
-The question is, will you see your needs being met with thankfulness or disdain for the lack of what YOU wanted instead?
+The question is, will you see your needs being met with thankfulness or express disdain for lacking what you want?
 If you let God change your heart about “wearing it out,” you’ll never lack. —————————-

 Innards of a Good Mending Box